 -Pass WorkKeys entrance assessment scoring at least a 3 in Math, 4 in Workplace Documents (skill to read and comprehend workplace documents), and 4 in Graphic Literacy (skill to locate and find information)

-Classes meet Mondays through Fridays from 8:00am to 4:00pm (with a one hour lunch break)
+Classes meet Mondays through Fridays from 8:00am to 4:30pm (with a 1/2 hour lunch break)

 For scheduling and availability, contact Maria Diltz, Enrollment Coordinator at 419-238-5411, ext.
 2118